jerryhgladinet/newdocs/admin/new_admin/cluster_admin.rst

 * **Download/upload limit (KB/s)** – Caps the bandwidth used by the client for downloads and uploads, preventing it from saturating the user's internet connection.
 * **Number of threads** – Sets how many parallel transfers the client can perform, balancing speed with resource usage.
+    * **Use Volume Shadow Copy to upload files being opened** – Utilises the Windows Volume Shadow Copy service to upload files that are currently open or locked by other applications, ensuring in‑use documents are backed up.

 ``Cluster Dashboard`` > ``Default Group Policy`` > ``Client Settings Manager`` > ``Large File Upload``